rchavelas/flask-for-everybody/README.md

 * j.
 Using the application factory pattern with blueprints
 * k.
 Applications as Packages (with the \_\_init\_\_.py file)
 * l.
 Uploading and downloading files
+* m.
+Connecting to a SQLite database (using the sqlite3 package)
 * p.
 User session management with Flask-Login and Flask-SQLAlchemy
 * q.
 User session management with Flask-Login, Flask-SQLAlchemy and Flask-Bcrypt